OrdnanceSurvey/Pavement-Widths/README.md

 How to access this OS data:

   1. Create a recipe in OS Select+Build on the OS Data Hub by expanding Transport theme > Transport Features > Road Track Or Path.

-  a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 Apply a filter to this data to include ‘Path’, ‘Path and Steps’, ‘Pavement’, ‘Pavement and Steps’.

-  b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 Create the recipe.
 You will then need to create a data package in a GeoPackage (GPKG) format (as this is what the FME workbench uses) for the area you require.
 We’ve used GeoPackage because of its plug-and-play nature, but other formats can be used if the workbench is adapted.

 ### Published Parameters